KamruzzamanSelim/python-fun/Tutorials/4. EDA/README.md

 # A. Time Series Data Plotting

-This project visualizes a subset of time series data using Python's `matplotlib` library.
+We can get visualization a subset of time series data using Python's `matplotlib` library.
 The plot displays grid values over a selected range of timestamps.

 ## Features
 - Plots a time series with a specified range of rows.